-The Fiscal Year 2013 Consolidated Annual Performance and Evaluation Report (the "FY2013 CAPER") is a summary of the accomplishments under the District of Columbia's Fiscal Year 2013 Annual Action Plan (the "FY2013 Annual Action Plan").
-The FY2013 CAPER consists of narrative statements which explain the progress made in carrying out the activities, and achieving the objectives and priorities set forth in the FY2013 Annual Action Plan.
+The Fiscal Year 2014 Consolidated Annual Performance and Evaluation Report (the "FY2014 CAPER") is a summary of the accomplishments under the District of Columbia's Fiscal Year 2014 Annual Action Plan (the "AAP").
+The FY2014 CAPER consists of narrative statements which explain the progress made in carrying out the activities, and achieving the objectives and priorities set forth in the FY2014 AAP.
 It also describes the methods used to comply with federal regulations.

-Appendices with tables and reports supply additional details about the use of federal entitlement funding for the District of Columbia ("DC").
-All of this information serves to document the significant amount of work contributed by the DC Department of Housing and Community Development ("DHCD") and community partners in an effort to carry out the priorities of the District's Five-Year Consolidated Plan ("Consolidated Plan").
+Appendices supply additional details about the use of federal entitlement funding for the District.
+All of this information serves to document the significant amount of work contributed by the Washington D.C.
+Department of Housing and Community Development ("DHCD") and community partners to carry out the priorities of the District's Five-Year Consolidated Plan ("Consolidated Plan").

 The CAPER is submitted in accordance with regulations governing Consolidated Submissions for Community Planning and Development Programs (24 CFR 91.520) and Consolidated Annual Performance and Evaluation Reporting requirements as directed by the U.S. Department of Housing and Urban Development ("HUD").
 The purpose is to report on DHCD's use of federal entitlement funding allocated from HUD and related program income.
-The federal entitlement funding and related program income sources, listed below, come from four federal funding programs: Community Development Block Grant ("CDBG"), the HOME Investment Partnerships ("HOME"), the Emergency Solution Grant ("ESG"), and the Housing Opportunities for Persons with AIDS grant ("HOPWA").
-DHCD has been designated by the District of Columbia to receive and administer the entitlement funds allocated through the Consolidated Plan.
-However, the HOPWA grant is received directly by, and is administered by, the HIV/AIDS, Hepatitis, STD, and Tuberculosis Administration (previously known as the HIV/AIDS Administration) of the DC Department of Health ("DOH").
-The ESG grant is received and administered by the Department of Human Services.
+This funding is allocated from four federal funding programs: Community Development Block Grant ("CDBG"), the HOME Investment Partnership ("HOME"), the Emergency Solutions Grant ("ESG"), and Housing Opportunities for Persons with AIDS ("HOPWA").
+DHCD has been designated by the District of Columbia to receive and administer these entitlement funds, however, the HOPWA grant is received directly by, and is administered by, the HIV/AIDS, Hepatitis, STD, and Tuberculosis Administration of the DC Department of Health ("DOH") and the ESG grant is received and administered by the Department of Human Services.

-Fiscal Year 2013 Federal Funding:
+Fiscal Year 2014 Federal Funding:

-CDBG Entitlement Allocation \$13,904,983
+CDBG Entitlement Allocation \$ 14,344,993

-CDBG Program Income 8,260,124
+CDBG Program Income \$ 13,245,838

-HOME Entitlement Allocation 4,343,097
+HOME Entitlement Allocation \$ 4,136,820

-HOME Program Income 1,587,267
+HOME Program Income \$ 1,745,934

-ESG Entitlement Allocation 1,414,021
+ESG Entitlement Allocation \$ 1,014,410

-HOPWA Entitlement Allocation 13,623,582
+HOPWA Entitlement Allocation \$ 12,479,642

-Total: \$43,133,074
+Total: \$ 46,967,637

-Fiscal Year 2013 Actual Expenditures:
+Fiscal Year 2014 Ac tual Expenditures:

-CDBG \$23,408,230
+CDBG \$ 19,009,562

-HOME 10,703,218
+HOME \$ 5,795,687

-ESG 646,668
+ESG \$ 1,014,410

-HOPWA 12,462,444
+НОРWA \$ 13,801,147

-Total: \$47,220,560
+Total: \$ 39,620,806

-DHCD is pleased to report solid performance across all priority areas and specific objectives in FY2013.
-The Department's performance in other areas met or exceeded targets despite the austere resource environment.
-This exemplifies the broad array of programs offered and evidences DHCD's continuing efforts to be an effective steward of federal funds in the service of District residents.
+DHCD is pleased to report solid performance across all priority areas and specific objectives in FY2014.
+The Department's performance in most other areas met or exceeded targets despite an increasingly expensive real estate market.
+This exemplifies the broad array of programs offered and DHCD's continuing efforts to be an effective steward of federal funds in the service of District residents.

 DHCD has continued to successfully provide and expand affordable housing opportunities for District residents while facing a very challenging housing market.
-Increasing land and construction costs, an increasing demand to live in the District, and intense competition from private housing developers all contributed to the difficulty of creating and maintaining affordable units.
-At the same time, the District, like many jurisdictions across the country, faced rapidly diminishing local and federal resources.
-Despite these challenges, DHCD still created, preserved or assisted in the rehabilitation of 1,216 affordable ownership or rental units.
-The availability of HUD resources to leverage funds from other public and private sources was essential to achieving the objectives and priorities set forth in the Consolidated Plan and the FY2013 Annual Action Plan.
+Increasing land and construction costs, an increasing demand to live in the District, and intense competition from private housing developers all contributed to the difficulty of creating and maintaining affordable units within the District.
+Despite these challenges, DHCD created, preserved, or assisted in the rehabilitation of 1,443 affordable ownership or rental housing units, which was slightly lower than projected.
+This number includes units financed for acquisition, rehabilitation and new construction, as well as lead multi-family and Home Purchase Assistance Program units.